Circuits-and-Systems-Lab-CASlab/UPSET/README.md

 cd use_docker
 make load
 ```

+More information regarding the use of UPSET in a docker container can be found [here](https://circuits-and-systems-lab-caslab.github.io/UPSET/docker_setup/).

 ## DEMO
 Below there is a demo video of perfoming an exhaustive SET analysis in UPSET.